-Calls for Trump to condemn violent parody video
+White House: Trump to watch violent parody, ‘condemns it’

-WASHINGTON (AP) — Journalists covering the White House are calling on President Donald Trump to condemn a graphically violent parody video, which was shown at a meeting of his supporters at his Miami resort and depicts a likeness of the president shooting and stabbing his opponents and members of the news media in a church.
+WASHINGTON (AP) — The White House said Monday President Donald Trump has yet to watch a graphically violent parody video that depicts a likeness of him shooting and stabbing his opponents and members of the news media, but says he “strongly condemns it.”

+The parody was shown at a meeting of Trump supporters at his Miami resort.

-In the video, first reported by The New York Times, Trump’s critics and media members are portrayed as parishioners fleeing his gruesome rampage.
+Journalists covering the White House have called on Trump to condemn the video, in which Trump’s critics and media members are portrayed as parishioners in a church fleeing his gruesome rampage.
 The fake Trump strikes the late Sen. John McCain in the neck, hits and stabs TV personality Rosie O’Donnell in the face, lights Sen. Bernie Sanders’ head on fire and shoots or otherwise assaults people whose faces are replaced with news organization logos.

+Trump’s face is superimposed on a killer’s body.
+Among the targets: former President Barack Obama, Black Lives Matter, Democratic Rep. Maxine Waters, Bill and Hillary Clinton and Rep. Adam Schiff, who as Democratic chairman of the House Intelligence Committee is leading the impeachment inquiry of Trump.

+Press secretary Stephanie Grisham says in a tweet that Trump will see the video shortly and that, “based upon everything he has heard, he strongly condemns this video.”

 The “unauthorized video” was shown last week “in a side room” at an American Priority conference at Trump’s Doral Miami resort, the event’s organizer, Alex Phillips, said in a statement.
 Trump was not present for the event.